Agency Retainers: What You Need to Know

 What is a retainer?

-A retainer is a pricing agreement between an agency and client for a set rate and period of time.
+A retainer is a pricing agreement between an agency and a client for a set rate and period of time.
 Agencies work with their client to scope out what work will likely need to be completed, agree upon a monthly allotment of hours and then work collaboratively to meet their marketing needs and goals.

 What a retainer isn’t is an open invitation for clients to steamroll your agency with requests and additional work for one flat rate.
 There is no carryover of hours, meaning you’re trusting one another to provide a steady level of service without anyone taking advantage.